crzbove/telegram-miniapp-pancitoshop/readme.md

 Logic for generating the list of active orders.
 Each courier can only see their own unfinished and new orders.

 Requests are sent to the domain specified in the `API_ENDPOINT` constant with the addition of `telegramInitData` in the query string.

-P.S.
-You can create a universal page for all three roles and redirect the respective user groups to the appropriate pages from the backend.
-I'll do this in the near future 🤞.